guilhermeo97/iphone_poo/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
+- `funcionalidades`: contém as interfaces que simulam as funcionalidades do iphone.

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.